CarawaysClass/carawaysclass.github.io/itsw1304/itsw1304-syllabus.md

 In this course, students will learn about the concepts, procedures, and application of electronic spreadsheets and, more specifically, this course introduces the topic of spreadsheet software using Microsoft Excel.
 We will look at how spreadsheets can be used to perform calculations, organize data, communicate quantitative information, make financial decisions, share data, and more.
 Knowing how to use  spreadsheet software like Excel is a key skill required in just about any business setting.

 ## Syllabus Fast Facts
-* Our <a href="https://slack.com" target="_blank">Slack.com</a> class team site is the best way to reach your instructor.
+* Our <a href="https://slack.com" target="_blank">slack.com</a> class team site is the best way to reach your instructor.
 Be sure to register for access as soon as you receive the invitation email from me.
-* Check the Slack site for our weekly Learning Activities and Assignments.
+* Check the slack site for our weekly Learning Activities and Assignments.
 * For emails received between _Monday and Friday noon_, I will reply by 5pm, the following day.
 * For emails received between _Friday noon and Sunday or on holidays_, I will reply by 5pm, the following Monday.
-* Call OTS (<a href="tel:832-813-6600">832-813-6600</a>) for technical issues with your student email or Brightspace (D2L).
+* Call OTS (<a href="tel:832-813-6600">832-813-6600</a>) for technical issues with your student email or D2L.
 * Work is to be submitted by the Due Date.  **Late work may be declined or subject to penalty**.
 * Technical issues with your personal computer or Internet access do not exempt you from turning your assignments in on-time.
-* Please use my office hours (see location and hours above) should you need to meet with me about a question or issue.
+* Please use my office hours (see location and hours above) should you need to meet with me about a question or any issue that we need to discuss in person.

 ## Student Learning Outcomes